sandialabs/scot/docs/source/scotdocker.rst

 There are two methods for getting started with SCOT.
 Run the SCOT/restart-build-deploy.sh script (will be promopted to enter sudo credentials) and follow the on screen prompts for either.

-1. Quick mode - this mode will pull all necessary docker images from from Dockerhub (preconfigured).
-For demo purposes, this is the preferred method if you do are not concerned with any of the below bullet points.
-Demo mode should not be ran in production.
+1. Quick mode (fast) - this mode will pull all necessary docker images from from Dockerhub (preconfigured).
+As for 12/10/2019, this is the preferred method for SCOT installation.
+If you need to enable LDAP auth, configure TLS certificates, or other changes, these can be done in this mode but with volume mounts and possibly some manipulation of compose files / configs.
-    * Using self-signed certificates for apache
-    * Adding additional perl libraries to the system
-    * Configuring the mail service to integrate with you a corporate email account
-    * **IMPORTANT** The easy install assumes that you do not already have elasticsearch, mongodb, and scot user accounts on  host.
-If you do, please remove them PRIOR to running the install.
-In order to make sure mongo and elasticsearch data is perssited, we have to user accounts on the host and container keep those in sync, otherwise elasticsearch and mongo will die on restarts due to being unable to read / write to their various data stores.
-2. Custom Mode - If you are concerned with the above, you should use the custom mode which builds the docker containers from source and deploys them.
+2. Custom Mode (slow) - This mode should only be chosen if you are wanting to rebuild docker images for further customization.